Reading: Vocabulary in Context (Extensive & Nuanced): C1 Lesson 3: Recognizing and Understanding Complex Idiomatic and Figurative Language

 These are two ways of saying something indirectly, often to be polite, diplomatic, or ironic.

-Understatement: Presenting something as smaller or less serious than it really is, often for ironic humor.
+Understatement: Presenting something as smaller or less serious than it really is.

-Example: (After a major flood in town) "It looks like we've had a spot of rain."
-(The speaker means the opposite; it was a huge amount of rain).
+(After a major flood) "It looks like we've had a spot of rain."

-Euphemism: Using a softer, milder, or more indirect word for something that is unpleasant or embarrassing.
+Euphemism: Using a softer, milder word for something unpleasant or embarrassing.

-Example: "Due to budget cuts, the company had to let go of twenty employees."
-(This is a softer, less direct way of saying the company fired twenty people).
+"Due to budget cuts, the company had to let go of twenty employees."
+(Instead of "fired")

-1. After months of difficult negotiations, the two companies finally decided they could not work together and agreed to go their separate ways.
+1. After months of difficult negotiations, the two companies finally decided they could not work together and agreed to "go their separate ways".
+What does this idiom mean?

 • A. To go on vacation to different places.